 In truth, it’s pretty common to see cats sleep on their backs.
-Your cat might stretch out on his back or flop up against a couch cushion, or he might go as far as to put all four paws up in the air and fully expose his belly.
-If you see your cat sleeping on his back, you should be flattered — this sleeping position conveys something important about how your cat feels about you.
+Your cat might stretch out on their back or flop up against a couch cushion, or they might go as far as to put all four paws up in the air and fully expose their belly.
+If you see your cat sleeping on their back, you should be flattered — this sleeping position conveys something important about how your cat feels about you.

 So, why do cats sleep on their backs?
 There are several potential reasons behind this behavior.
 First, the position may just be comfortable for your cat.
 You might notice your fur baby stretches out and flips onto their back after their been lying on their side for a while.
 They might find sleeping on their back comfortable, and they might also realize that lying on their back means their stomach is exposed and ready to soak up the sun coming in from a nearby window.